 Born on December 14, 1960, in Mashhad, Iran, Raisi's father died when he was five.
-He later entered the Qom Seminary, where he made an early impression.
+He later entered the Qom Seminary, where he made a strong early impression.
 At the dawn of the Islamic Revolution in 1979, Raisi says he was selected to be one of 70 students to take part in courses on Khomeinist governance.
-It was there that Raisi first met Ali Khamenei as one of his students.
+It was there that Raisi first met Ali Khamenei, as one of his students.
 At the time, Khamenei's career in the regime was just beginning, having been named by Iran's founding Supreme Leader Ruhollah Khomeini to multiple posts, including deputy defense minister and Friday prayer leader of Tehran.

-That connection helped jumpstart Raisi's tenure in Tehran's halls of power.
+That connection helped jumpstart Raisi's rapid rise to power.
 He first became the prosecutor-general in Karaj at the age of 20.
 Media accounts at the time detail the harrowing use of executions in Karaj-with one case involving four women accused of prostitution and six men accused of possession of illegal drugs being executed by firing squads.
-In other cases, an anti-regime protester was executed, as were members of the Baha'l faith.
+In other cases, an anti-regime protester was executed, as were members of the Baha'i faith.

 Raisi then became prosecutor-general of Hamedan.
 It was during this period-in 1983-that Raisi married Jamileh Alamolhoda, the daughter of conservative Ayatollah Ahmad Alamolhoda.
 When his daughter met Raisi, Alamolhoda was already a fixture inside the regime, having served as the head of a revolutionary komiteh in Tehran and as a senior official at Imam Sadiq University.
 Alamolhoda would eventually rise to become the Friday prayer leader of Mashhad in 2005 and later the Supreme Leader's representative to Razavi Khorasan Province in 2016.
-He would also become a mentor to rising personalities in Tehran, including Saeed Jalili, for whom Alamolhoda served as a dissertation advisor at Imam Sadiq University.
-Thus, Raisi's family connection to Alamolhoda-especially given his own father's death at a young age-would be an instrumental anchor in promoting his career.
+He also become a mentor to rising personalities in Tehran, including Saeed Jalili, for whom Alamolhoda served as a dissertation advisor at Imam Sadiq University.
+Thus, Raisi's family connection to Alamolhoda-especially given his own father's death at a young age-was instrumental in promoting his career.

-In 1985, Raisi was transferred to Tehran and appointed deputy prosecutor-general.
-The capital city of Tehran was a plum assignment for Raisi, who was still in his 20s.
-Raisi served as deputy to two chief prosecutors-general-Ali Razini and Morteza Eshraghi-from 1985-89.
+In 1985, Raisi was transferred to Tehran, where he was appointed deputy prosecutor-general.
+The capital city of Tehran was a significant assignment for Raisi, who was still in his 20s.
+Raisi served as deputy to two chief prosecutors-general, Ali Razini and Morteza Eshraghi, from 1985-89.
 He appears to have modeled parts of his career after Razini and Eshraghi.
 Razini later served as chief judge of the Special Court for Clergy, where Raisi would later become prosecutor-general.
-While serving under Eshraghi during his tenure as prosecutor-general of Tehran, Raisi received an infamous-and in regime terms, invaluable-opportunity in 1988, working with him as a member of a "death commission" established after the end of the Iran-Iraq War to review the cases of political prisoners, which resulted in the execution of thousands of people.
+While serving under Eshraghi during his tenure as prosecutor-general of Tehran, Raisi received an infamous-and in regime terms, invaluable-opportunity in 1988, working as a member of a "death commission" established after the end of the Iran-Iraq War to review the cases of political prisoners, which resulted in mass executions.

-There is evidence Raisi was ostensibly treated as Eshraghi's equal on the commission- specifically, a letter written by then-Deputy Supreme Leader Hossein Ali Montazeri in 1988 was addressed, in part, to both Eshraghi and Raisi.
-Such correspondence from someone of Montazeri's rank signaled Raisi's heightened profile in Tehran's halls of power.
+There is evidence Raisi was treated as Eshraghi's equal on the commission-specifically, a letter written by then-deputy Supreme Leader Hossein Ali Montazeri in 1988 was addressed, in part, to both Eshraghi and Raisi.
+Such correspondence from someone of Montazeri's rank signaled Raisi's heightened profile.
 In the letter, Montazeri blasted the Tehran death commission, saying, "[w]e are upset by the crimes of monafeqin in the west [of the country] and we are taking this out on captives and former prisoners.
 However, executing them when they have not engaged in any new activity means undermining all our judges and past judgments.
 On what basis do you execute someone whom you have already sentenced to a punishment lesser than the death penalty?"